 The beaches here are particularly sensitive to tides.
 Please check the daily Tide Times before heading out.

 West Bay is a well-known coastal town in west Dorset, famous for its golden cliffs.

 The major car parks in West Bay are operated by Dorset Council.
-The smaller car parks are open but the long stay carpark remains CLOSED as it is a temporary Coronavirus testing site- please think carefully before heading here as there is limited parking.
+The smaller car parks are open as is the long stay carpark (apart from the occasional day when it is a temporary Coronavirus testing site).

 Please do not park on restricted areas outside of the car park or its entrance as this will result in tickets being issued.
 If travelling here, please refer to local signage for the latest information.